ZoneMinder/zoneminder/dep/jwt-cpp/README.md

 This allows for complete freedom when picking which libraries you want to use.
 For more information, [read this page](docs/traits.md)).

-For your convience there are serval traits implementation which provide some popular JSON libraries.
+For your convenience there are serval traits implementation which provide some popular JSON libraries.
 They are:

 [![picojson][picojson]](https://github.com/kazuho/picojson)
 [![nlohmann][nlohmann]](https://github.com/nlohmann/json)